araver82/MafiaBot/README.md

 * `--creategame` - Create a game in this channel and become the host
 * `--startgame` - Host can start game with current list of players, optionally specifying the name of a roleset to use.
 * `--host/hosts` - Show host of current game in channel
-* `--join/in` - Join the game in this channel as a player - Activated Channel Only
+* `--join/in` - Join the game in this channel as a player
-* `--unjoin/out/leave` - Leave the game in this channel, if you were joined - Activated Channel Only
+* `--unjoin/out/leave` - Leave the game in this channel, if you were joined

 In progress (currently broken)
 * `--addroleset` - Add a roleset to the random rotation - Activated Channel Only